 "Truly amazing, she was incredibly calm, collected and concise.
 We would not have received the result we did without her."Client

 Jennie worked for a Family law solicitors firm in the Midlands for several years before joining the Independent Bar.
-She specialises in all aspects of Family law with particular emphasis on children matters, including public, private and international work.
+She specialises in all aspects of children law with particular emphasis on public, private and international work.
 Jennie acts for Local Authorities, parents, children and intervenors in public law matters, including cases with an international element and where there are allegations of non-accidental injury, sexual abuse and neglect.
 She has been instructed in connection with the Independent Inquiry into Child Sexual Abuse (IICSA).

 In private law matters she is regularly instructed in serious and complex cases, including those on the ‘cusp’ of the public law jurisdiction, cases in which there are concurrent criminal proceedings and cases involving parental alienation.